Sparkles have whimsy. Magic as a metaphor for AI makes sense. And both are less scary than killer Skynet robots and mass-scale copyright extraction

 Likely you have seen the animated Meta AI circle-turns-into-infinity-symbol show up in Facebook (or Instagram or Messenger or WhatsApp) by now.
-Starting at the end of last week, Meta has been across their platforms.
+Starting at the end of last week, Meta has been rolling out their AI assistant across their platforms.
 If you have explored the AI chatbot, you might have noticed the Quick Reaction emoji when chatting to Meta AI is the Sparkles emjoi.

-That may not seem like a big deal – especially given all the other weirdness since the rollout and the fact – but it continues an ongoing trend of using diamond star shapes in association with AI.
+That may not seem like a big deal – especially given all the other weirdness since the rollout and the fact you can’t turn it off – but it continues an ongoing trend of using diamond star shapes in association with AI.
 Google, Samsung, Adobe and more all include sparkles, to a greater or lesser extent.
 Here’s some examples I pulled together.

 In my opinion, there are a number of reasons for this: